What is happening?

 2. What is changing – Catch Certificate Data Upload users

 For users of the data upload feature to create their catch certificates, there is now a new version of the csv file to include start date of the fishing trip, gear type used and area of catch information.
-The FES service will accept both the current csv file structure and the new version until January 2026, when use of the new version will become mandatory.

 We have issued detailed guidance to support data upload users and publishing this on our Gov.uk pages.